Czech Texans: Culture

-Although many Czech-Texans have experienced cultural assimilation, Czech celebrations and events continue to be held.
+Czexan culture is shaped by the unique adaptation of Czech culture to a Texas environment, and Czech dances, celebrations, and events are held on a regular basis.

+The National Polka Festival is an annual parade and festival held in Ennis, Texas celebrating the Czech heritage in the city.
+The 3-day festival is held every Memorial Day weekend.
+Most of the dance halls offer a lunch or dinner with Czech foods such as klobása (sausage), sauerkraut, and koláče, as well as live entertainment with Czexan polka music and dancing.
+Ennis also holds the annual Czech Music Festival focussing on Czexan music and dancing.

 Temple is home to the Czech Heritage Museum.
 A Fayetteville museum celebrates Texas's Czech settlement.
 In Caldwell is the Burleson County Czech Heritage Museum.
 In 2004, the Texas Czech Heritage and Cultural Center was opened in LaGrange.
 Houston's Czech Center Museum Houston features Czech and Slovak culture, art, and history.
-Praha hosts the Praha Homecoming, also known as the Pražská Pouť, which is celebrated with Catholic mass, food, singing and dancing.
+Praha hosts the Praha Church Picnic, also known as the Pražská Pouť, which is celebrated with Catholic mass, food, Czexan music, and dancing.
 The city of West hosts Westfest every Labor Day, which includes a Koláče baking contest and a Taroky tournament.
 Crosby, northeast of Houston, hosts a Czech Fest and a Koláče Bake.
 The Czech Heritage Society of Texas has developed 14 chapters throughout the state.

-The National Polka Festival is an annual parade and festival held in Ennis, Texas celebrating the Czech heritage in the city.
-The 3-day festival is held every Memorial Day weekend.
-Most of the party halls offer a lunch or dinner with Czech foods such as klobása (sausage), sauerkraut, and koláče, as well as live entertainment with traditional polka music and dancing.

 The available literature about Texas Czechs and their history has expanded with advent of self-publishing, which has made it possible for amateur historians to distribute their works.
 One author has declared Mr. Albert Blaha of Houston "the Father of Texas Czech History", saying that "He is our own František Palacký."
 Naše Dějiny, "a magazine of Texas Czech genealogy, history and culture" was founded in 1983.
 The Library of the SPJST (Slavonic Benevolent Order of the State of Texas), founded in Temple in 1963, has holdings which "include over 20,000 volumes, the vast majority of which deal with Czech or Texas Czech topics."

 In 2013, The Texas Czech Genealogical Society hosted the "From Generation to Generation Research Conference" for those interested in exploring Czech ancestry.

 In 2017 HR1229 was submitted in the Texas Legislature by State Representative James White and it stated "That the House of Representatives of the 85th Texas Legislature here by recognize September 30, 2017, as Czech Heritage Day in Texas and honor the contributions of Czechs and people of Czech descent to this state."